-- Includes 2 OHCI host controllers,increasing the number of external ports to eight. - Includes 1 EHCI USB2.0 Host Controller that supports all eight ports(Bandwidth shared between eight ports). - This motherboard support USB 2.0 feature only on Windows ® 2000(with SP4 or above)/XP(with SP1 or above) OS.
+- Includes 2 OHCI host controllers,increasing the number of external ports to eight. - Includes 1 EHCI USB2.0 Host Controller that supports all eight ports(Bandwidth shared between eight ports). - This motherboard support USB 2.0 feature only on Windows® 2000(with SP4 or above)/XP(with SP1 or above) OS.

-On-board VGA (Only for RS480)
+On-board VGA (Only for RS482/RS480)

 - Integrated ATI PCIE X300 graphic core.

 - Supports display (CRT or TV out).

 - · Integrated DAC and CRT controllers.

-- · Full screen/Full speed video playback.
+- Full screen/Full speed video playback.

 - Up to 2048x1536,non-interlaced screen resolution for CRT.

+- Supports on board GDDR memories, and up to 128M of memory (optional).